-Each State provides its own criteria and licensing requirements for foster parents, as well as support services, such as monthly maintenance payments.
-For information on how to become a foster parent and what types of support services are provided for foster parents in your State, you can contact your State-sponsored foster care information line or your local child welfare agency.
-Child Welfare Information Gateway (Information Gateway), a service of the Children's Bureau, Administration for Children and Families (ACF), provides a list of State Foster Care Information Websites.
+Each state provides its own criteria and licensing requirements for foster parents, as well as support services for children, such as monthly maintenance payments.
+For information on how to become a foster parent and what types of support services are provided for foster parents in your state, you can contact your state-sponsored foster care information line or your local child welfare agency.
+Child Welfare Information Gateway (Information Gateway), a service of the Children's Bureau, Administration for Children and Families, provides a list of State Foster Care Information Websites.

 If your state does not have a foster care information line, the local child welfare agency should be able to provide you with information about how to become a foster parent.
 Information Gateway offers a list of State Child Welfare Agency Websites.

 In most states, private agencies also provide foster care services.
 To find out about these agencies, contact your State Licensing Specialist.